 There are two main types of composting bins available and many variants of these two are available to purchase.

 The first of these is the ‘Tumbler’ or ‘Rotating’ barrel.
-As the name implies, these barrels sit in a frame with an axle going through the center allowing them to be turned by a handle at the front.
+As the name implies, these barrels sit in a frame with an axle going through the centre allowing them to be turned by a handle at the front.

 The tumbler barrels are ideal for smaller gardens.

-Locate you’re compost tumbler in a shady spot and not in direct sunlight.
+Locate your compost tumbler in a shady spot and not in direct sunlight.
 The ideal spot to place them in the garden is in a convenient, easily accessible position, not to far from the garden beds, water hose and the kitchen door.

 When you have the tumbler situated in a position you’re happy with you can start the composting process.
 Again you will need access to the materials described earlier.
 Start with some brown ingredients, followed by green materials of equal proportion.
 The only difference with a tumbler is that the finer you can chop up the materials the faster you’re composting process will be.

-It’s not always easy to be precise with you’re measurements, but I suggest that it if you can’t be exact, that is 50% of each, being carbon and nitrogen, then I would aim for a higher brown proportion.
+It’s not always easy to be precise with your measurements, but I suggest that it if you can’t be exact, that is 50% of each, being carbon and nitrogen, then I would aim for a higher brown proportion.
 Too much green can lead to unpleasant odors.

 Some people like to add a handful of completed compost, or garden soil, to their bins before adding the other ingredients.
 It’s believed that the good bacteria will help activate the composting process.
 I have found that shredding a couple of comfrey plant leaves and adding them is also beneficial